-Yosemite weather in April means that Glacier Point Road closes in winter months January, February and March and it usually opens sometime in May which means that you are unable to drive to Glacier Point until then.
+Yosemite weather in April means that some roads are closed.
+Glacier Point Road closes in winter months January, February and March and it usually opens sometime in May which means that you are unable to drive to Glacier Point until then.
 If you are desperate to see it and a great hiker then all hope is not lost.

 There are a few trails that lead up to Glacier Point.
 They are strenuous hikes and long, around 18 miles.
 Be prepared for ice and snow at the top too.
 In fact, these trails are only suitable for experienced hikers.

 Hotels Open at Yosemite National Park, April

 Figuring out where to stay in Yosemite leaves you with quite a few options.
 With fewer crowds visiting Yosemite in April means that prices are not as high as in the summer months.
 That being said, it is important to make a reservation in advance as many of the hotels in Yosemite fill up fast.